 As for the Peppadew, do seek them out if you can.
 They really make the sandwich.
 If your store deli carries them, it might be your cheapest option.
 Then if you find yourself as hooked as I am, consider looking for them jarred.
 They’re delicious stuffed with cheese, btw.

-I can’t stop thinking about this sandwich and have made it a number of times since I “discovered” it!!
+I can’t stop thinking about this sandwich and have made it several times since I “discovered” it!!
 I hope you’ll love it as much as we do!
-Next up is my Epic Apple Salad, I think, then probably I am going to move into soup mode!

 Mollie